Shivvrat/shivvrat.github.io/_pages/hiring.md

 ### What we work on (focus areas)

-**1. Neurosymbolic AI** — Integrating symbolic structure with deep learning for transparent and interpretable AI systems
+**1. Neurosymbolic AI**: Integrating symbolic structure with deep learning for transparent and interpretable AI systems

-**2. Neural Combinatorial Optimization** — Learning-based solvers for combinatorial and constrained optimization problems
+**2. Neural Combinatorial Optimization**: Learning-based solvers for combinatorial and constrained optimization problems

-**3. Probabilistic Inference** — Scalable neural methods for reasoning under uncertainty in graphical models and probabilistic circuits
+**3. Probabilistic Inference**: Scalable neural methods for reasoning under uncertainty in graphical models and probabilistic circuits

-**4. Applications** — Computer vision, video understanding, activity recognition, and multimodal reasoning
+**4. Applications**: Computer vision, video understanding, activity recognition, and multimodal reasoning

 **Specific directions:**